qouteall/qouteall-blog/blog/2025/About circular reference.md

 ## Livelock

-Sometimes, replace locking with try-locking and add retrying mechanism can solve some deadlock.
-But it may also introduce livelock: keep retrying without successfully acquiring lock.
+Sometimes, replace locking with try-locking and add retrying mechanism can solve some deadlocks.
+Deadlock are often dependent on exact timing, so it may not deadlock in next retry.

+But sometimes retrying cannot avoid deadlock.
+Then it will become livelock: keep retrying without successfully acquiring lock.

 ```go
 func WithRetry[T any](attempts int, operation func() (T, error)) (T, error) {